pivotal/docs-tap/getting-started/for-operators.md

+# Getting started with Tanzu Application Platform for developers

-# Welcome to the Tanzu Application Platform.
-The guides in this section offer hands-on instruction to get operators started on Tanzu Application Platform.
+Welcome to the Tanzu Application Platform.
+The guides in this section offer hands-on instruction to help operators get started on Tanzu Application Platform.
 Specifically, you are going to learn how to:

 - Create an application accelerator
 - Add testing and security scanning to an application